-I went car shopping one day and now there are lots of inquires that say they will be on my credit report until 2015.
+I went car shopping one day and now there are lots of inquires that say they will be on my credit report.
 Is it right for all these inquiries to be on my report so long from just one day of shopping for a car?

 When shopping for a car, it is common for auto dealers to submit your information to multiple lenders in an effort to find the lowest interest rate and most favorable loan terms.
 This practice allows you to benefit from lenders competing for your business.
 The same practice is used for mortgage lending.

 Experian lists each inquiry that is made into your file for two years, so that you have a complete record of who has reviewed your credit history.
 However, you don’t need to worry about inquiries for auto and mortgage loans affecting your credit scores.